Market Recap

 This inviting contemporary ranch offers three spacious bedrooms, two updated baths and open-concept living.
 The large great room provides plenty of room for relaxed living.
 Soaring ceilings and a two story double-sided fire place will draw visitors right in.
 With a well appointed kitchen, entertaining will be a joy.
 Sit in the living room and enjoy the natural wood burning fireplace while looking out on to a very private back yard with a large deck and mature plants.

 The home is well laid out with two bedrooms on one side of the home and a Master Suite on the other.
 The Master Suite has large his and her closets and direct access to the large private porch.
+The lower level is partially finish and adds more than 600 additional square feet of living space.

 Since 1995 this home has been maintained by two loving families.
 It's the perfect place for an active growing family or retirees looking for one story living.